scqubits/scqubits/docs/source/guide/guide-noise.rst

 Estimating Coherence Times
 **************************

-scqubits implements noise calculations for estimating depolarization and pure-dephasing times for a majority of the qubits implemented.
+scqubits implements coherence time calculations for estimating depolarization and pure-dephasing times for a majority of the qubits implemented.
 For each qubit, a variety of noise channels can be considered, ranging from ubiquitous channels affecting most circuits to more specialized ones applicable only to the qubit of interest.